If you are having difficulty reading this newsletter, please click here to get the on-line version.

 Debbie and I are continuing to scour the countryside for prizes for the Raffle that we hold during the Cruise, also to benefit the Jeep Posse.
 We typically get close to fifty prizes for the Raffle!

 Killer Raffle - Killer Deal - 10 Raffle Tickets for $5!!!!
-Pick Your Raffle.
+Pick-Your-Prize style Raffle.
 ALL PROCEEDS BENEFIT THE YAVAPAI COUNTY JEEP POSSE.

 If you are a business or individual that has a hankering to donate goods or services to the raffle and get all that great publicity, I will be pleased to arrange pickup of your valuable item(s) if you would please email me at